kennethgoodman/pythonClass/README.md

 	print("Your first initial starts at the end of the alphabet")
 ```

-You may use the helperfunctions file.
+You may and should use the helperfunctions file.
 There you can find the functions between(charA, charB) use like:

 ```python
 'c' in between('a','d') # True